Pre-nuptial, Post-Nuptial Agreements and Civil Partnership Agreements

 What are Pre-Nuptial or Pre-Civil Partnership Agreements?

-If you are getting married or entering into a Civil Partnership Agreement, and if you or your intended spouse/partner have any assets that you do not want to share upon divorce or dissolution.
-A Pre-Nuptial or Pre-Civil Partnership Agreement can make it clear what has been agreed and what is to happen with those items, in the event of the breakdown of the relationship.
+If you are getting married or entering into a Civil Partnership Agreement.
+Especially if you or your intended spouse/partner have any assets that you do not want to share upon divorce or dissolution.
+A Pre-Nuptial or Pre-Civil Partnership Agreement can make it clear what has been agreed.
+Particularly what is to happen with those items, in the event of the breakdown of the relationship.
 If the Agreement has been properly entered into, the Courts in divorce and dissolution cases will consider it when determining how to deal with the assets of the family.

 Our Family Law Team have great experience of helping to draw up Pre-nuptial and Pre-Civil Partnership Agreements.
 From experience know all too well, the consequences of couples not doing so.
 These Agreements can assist greatly in confirming what was intended at the start of the relationship.
 It is also a cost effective way of preventing an argument later on over financial matters.
 In order to proceed with a Pre-Nuptial or Pre-Civil Partnership Agreement: